tylersheehan01/ENGR7761_Assignment2/README.md

 7. Non-maximum suppression is used to reduce the number of instances of boxes drawn.
 And count the number of cars

+## System Requirnments
+You will need to install jupyter labs notebook (python)

 * Requires OpenCV contribution version (OpenCV on Wheels)
     * New versions of OpenCV contrib do not have SIFT